 - To provide a service to the school community

-- Schools and their canteen are well placed to support healthy eating and in fact have a vital role to play in helping to reduce the worldwide epidemic of childhood obesity
+- To support healthy eating and play a vital role to help reduce the worldwide epidemic of childhood obesity

 - To provide a variety of nutritious, tasty and attractively presented food and beverages at a reasonable cost

 - To practically reinforce classroom health, food and nutrition education by supporting the main objectives of the respective State and Territory Departments of Education

 - To maintain high standards of hygiene in handling, preparing, serving and storage of food in line with the National Food Safety Standards2

 - To involve parents and the wider school community in the functioning of the school canteen so they can: contribute to setting educational goals and policies; participate in the development or evaluation of a canteen policy; and contribute to the health and nutrition education program of the school